Grilled Chicken Wings

 My grilled chicken wings recipe is truly crispy on the outside with juicy meat in the middle.
 Perfectly seasoned with a smoky, savory blend, they cook up in less than 25 minutes.

 As much as I love to whip up oven-baked chicken wings for my family, come grilling season, it’s ALL about grilled chicken wings.
-While not the most traditional cut of chicken to grill, the high heat makes them even easier to crisp up while keeping the meat extra juicy in the middle.
+I tested both indirect heat and direct-flame grilling and found that combining the two produced truly crispy skin and juicy meat in the middle.

 Table of Contents